 4. Indirectly effected communities are the communities located far away from the project’s areas or those supporting the relocation which may be indirectly affected, for instance, increasing the population and transportation densities.
 BPP considered these communities as the least affected stakeholders, compared to the first three groups.

-BPP has assigned a direct responsible function to engage communities in order to develop the operational plan appropriate for each community, covering a vulnerable group such as persons unable to protect their rights or have no freedom to make decisions on effects they may receive, such as children, the elderly, refugees, and native people.
+BPP has set up a unit with a direct responsibility on engaging with communities in order to develop an operational plan properly for each locality, covering a vulnerable group, such as persons unable to protect their rights or have no freedom to make decisions on effects they may receive, such as children, the elderly, migrants and indigenous groups.

 Performance